ryanmzilis/com.docker.devenvironments.code/Home.md

 Familiarize yourself with the style, motion, copy and interaction principles defined in this Design System and build your interfaces using UI components specified here.

-You may use the templates and assets provided here to make your work more efficient so you don’t need to worry about re-creating existing components.
+We make it simple to contribute to a coherently designed Firefox experience thanks to resources and templates.

-If you come across an interaction that requires a modification of any component specified here, or you require new type of component, please reach out to us so that we may include it in the Design System.
+If you come across an interaction or component that requires a modification, or if you require new type of component, please [reach out to us](https://github.com/bwinton/StyleGuide/issues/new) so that we may include it in the Design System.

 ## For Developers